 Re-framing globalization for future business, management and society

 In these areas, we collaborate nationally and internationally with researchers at, among other, Stockholm School of Economics, Uppsala university, Trinity College Dublin, University of Lausanne, Dublin City University, Aalto University Business School.
 We are also leading members of journal editorial boards.
-Worth mentioning is that in a recently published study in the Journal of International Business Studies, Ulf Andersson ranks among the most published researchers in the world when it comes to subsidiary-research.
+Worth mentioning is that in a recently published study in the Journal of International Business Studies, Ulf Andersson, Professor of Business Studies, ranks among the most published researchers in the world when it comes to subsidiary-research.

 Our research is conducted in collaboration with public and private sector, as well as with colleagues in Sweden and around the world.
 Our results are published in internationally recognized journals and widely cited.
 Our results are also used in practice by associations and companies, as for instance Business Sweden’s Business Climate Survey 2020.